 - Hotline was established in 2007.
-The number is 509-574-2300. - 2 calls were received in 2023 and logged into the database, several others were found through weekly inspections, while 3 came via the ERTS system.
-All IDDE's were logged into the WQWeb Portal. - Yakima County administration call taking staff were trained on how to use the call log.
+The number is 509-574-2300.
+It is provided on all training, informational and guidance brochures and documents as well as the Stormwater Management Webpage. - 6 calls were received in 2024 and logged into the local database, all but 1 was located outside the utility boundary, the 1 located within the utility boundary was issued an ERTS tracking number.
+All IDDE's located within the utility boundary were logged into the WQWeb Portal. - Yakima County administration call taking staff were trained on how to use the call log.